chrisib/EuroPi/software/contrib/pams.md

 ## External CV Routing

-NOTE: THIS FEATURE IS NOT IMPLEMENTED YET!!
+The input signal to `ain` can be configured to control many parameters of the system.

-Many of the master clock or per-channel configuration options have a `CV` option.
-If this is selected, then the voltage used to control the given parameter.
-A value of 0V will be the equivalent of choosing the lowest option available, and a value of 10V will be the equivalent of choosing the highest option available.
+A value of 0V is the equivalent of choosing the first item from the available menu and 10V is the equivalent of choosing the last item in the menu.

-Note that multiple settings can be controlled simultaneously from `ain`, which can result in some interesting effects.

-There is no attenuation available, so you will have to use an external attenuator, VCA, or other control to attenuate the input signal.
+There is no attenuation of the input signal available, so you will have to use an external attenuator or VCA to control the signal coming into `ain`.

 ## Menu Navigation